Natural Soap Bar - Grapseed Tomato

 What Do The Different Organic Symbols Mean?

-We use two different organic symbols on our website.
+We use two different organic symbols on our product labels and website

 Each symbol has a unique definition!

-The "certified organic" labeling has been developed by the USDA and refers to organic claims and labeling on food and personal care products in the United States.
 The USDA has very strict guidelines for the percentage of organic ingredients necessary to receive organic certification.
 Other countries have their own certification procedures, requirements, and standards.
 Labeling criteria and allowable ingredients differ from those in the US.

-USDA Certified Organic Skin Care LogoThe USDA Organic Logo Label can be used on products that meet the standards of the first two tiers of the organic labeling system in which 95 - 100% of the ingredients are certified organic.
+USDA Certified Organic Skin Care LogoThe USDA Organic Logo Label can be used on products that meet the standards of the first two tiers of the organic labeling system, in which 95 - 100% of all ingredients are certified organic.

 Most of our non-soap products fall into this category and display the USDA logo!